Advisor Costs and Strategies Determine Your Return on their Services

 In general, advisors receive much more compensation from the industry to put individual investors into more active investments with higher costs.
 Some advisors’ planning services are just superficial facades designed to sell high fee active strategy products.
 If you do not pay your advisor directly, then the financial services industry will pay him to put you into investments that are more profitable to your advisor and to the industry, but not necessarily to you.
 Many investors do this unwittingly, because they are told that active strategies are better.
 Most often, they will pay the bill through poorer performance and higher visible and hidden costs over their lives.
 (See these articles on Controlling Investment Costs)

-Tags: financial advisor services
+Tags: comprehensive financial

 Personal Financial Planning